 The pain relief achieved lasts from 9 months to 2 years or more.
 If the nerve grows back, it usually happens within the first 6 to 12 months; however, this procedure can be repeated.

-If you are experiencing pain, there is no need to continue suffering: At Rolling Hills Medical in Torrance, Dr. Daniel Loder creates each of his patients a customized treatment plan specifically designed to address his or her pain.
+If you are experiencing pain, there is no need to continue suffering: At Rolling Hills Medical in Torrance, our doctor creates each of his patients a customized treatment plan specifically designed to address his or her pain.
 At Rolling Hills Medical in Torrance, surgery is always the last resort.

-Dr. Daniel Loder is a top Pain Management physician in the Los Angeles and Orange County area who is dedicated to giving patients their lives back through pain management.
 Whether you are dealing with neck pain, back pain, SI joint pain, pelvic pain or knee pain, Rolling Hills Medical in Torrance is here to help.
-Contact us today at 424-267-2486 to schedule your complimentary consultation.
+Contact us today at 424-250-8699 to schedule your complimentary consultation.
 Our office is located at 2557 Pacific Coast Highway, Suite A.